ZandrXandr/Fezzer-2/README.md

 2:Open the project in at least Unity 5

-3:Open the scene "Test" under "Custom Assets>Scenes"

-4:Select the "Level" object on the hierarchy, and change "Resource Path" to the FezParse folder (Example:C:/Users/[user]/Documents/FezParse/"

-5:Change the "Level Name" to whatever the name of the level is, in all lowercase, without any extension (Example, bell_tower. level names can be found in your "[fezparse]/out/levels" folder)

-6:Hit the play button on the top of your screen

-7:Hit the L key on your keyboard, and wait for the level to load in.

-6:Hold left shift and use mouse+wasd to change the camera.
-Right click to place new triles, left click to remove, click a trile on the left panel to select it.
+3:Build the game using File>Build Settings>Build for your OS

+4:Run the game when the window opens in the folder for it

+5:Type the path to xnb parse in the Resource Path field (Example:"C:/Users/[your user]/Documents/xnb_parse/"

+6:Type the level you want to load into Level Name field (bell_tower,arch,ect.
+You can find the names in xnb_parse/out/levels)

+7:Hold right click to move the camera, hold alt to edit the terrain.

 ----------NOTES-------------